 Final Thoughts About Cannabidiol

-- CBD interacts with receptors in the endocannabinoid system to benefit many body systems, including your central nervous system.
+- CBD generally interacts with receptors in the endocannabinoid system to benefit many body systems, including your central nervous system.

 - Both CBD and THC have psychoactive effects, but CBD is known for its non-intoxicating properties.